Anluren/stack_string/docs/DESIGN.md

-# StackString Design Document
+# StackString Library Design Document

 ## Overview

+The StackString library is a C++17 header-only library that provides stack-based string operations without heap allocations.
+It consists of two main components:

+1. **StackString**: A fixed-capacity string class with stack-allocated storage
+2. **FixedBufAllocator**: A custom allocator for `std::basic_string` using external fixed buffers

-StackString is a C++17 header-only library that provides a fixed-capacity string class with stack-allocated storage.
-It offers a `std::string`-like interface while avoiding heap allocations, making it ideal for performance-critical applications, embedded systems, and scenarios where memory allocation overhead must be minimized.
+Both components offer a way to avoid heap allocations while providing familiar, `std::string`-like interfaces, making them ideal for performance-critical applications, embedded systems, and scenarios where memory allocation overhead must be minimized.

 ## Design Goals

-1. **Zero heap allocations**: All storage is on the stack, determined at compile-time
+1. **Zero heap allocations**: All storage is on the stack, determined at compile-time or user-provided
 2. **Familiar API**: Closely mimics `std::string` interface for ease of use
 3. **Type flexibility**: Support multiple data types (strings, integers, characters)
 4. **No exceptions**: Predictable behavior with silent truncation on overflow
 5. **Standard library integration**: Seamless interoperability with `std::string`, streams, and algorithms
-6. **Compile-time safety**: Capacity known at compile-time via template parameter
+6. **Compile-time safety**: Capacity known at compile-time via template parameter (StackString)
+7. **Compatibility**: Work with existing std::string-based code (FixedBufAllocator)

+## Components

-## Architecture
+### StackString Architecture

 ### Memory Layout